3CORESec/dtio-kb/client/windows/README.md

 **Application download:** [./dtio-update.exe](https://raw.githubusercontent.com/3CORESec/dtio-kb/master/client/windows/dtio-update.exe)

 The purpose of this application is to demonstrate how you can interact with the dtection.io API.
-Feel free to change the script to your needs.
+You are free to develop your own application.

 ## Usage